harrycresswell/harry/content/writing/24-01-04-introducing-cucss/index.md

 description: "A lightweight CSS framework built using uses modern techniques and two popular methodologies, designed to help you hit the ground running."
 ---

 It’s not always easy to keep the CSS you write clear and consistent, particularly when you’re working on a variety of different projects.
 Things quickly get messy if you don’t stick with a one particular approach.
 Over time, those arbitrary updates you make become a nightmare to maintain.

 The ultimate goal, I suppose, is to find a way to manage a growing number of projects, while keeping chaos to a minimum.

-One solution is to adopt a CSS methodology, something that will help you formalise the way you write the language with a solidm, sensible approach.
+One solution is to adopt a CSS methodology, something that will help you formalise the way you write the language with a solid, sensible approach.
 A good CSS methodology will help improve the consistency of your code and make you more efficient at building and maintaining websites.

 While a CSS methodology is a great start, in reality, often you’ll find yourself needing a little bit more than just a guide that tells you how to structure and write your code.
 Most of the time, I find the best way to kick start my projects is with a methodology, plus a good bit of the CSS itself.

 [cu.css](https://cu.harrycresswell.com/) is a lightweight CSS framework I built with these things in mind.
-It uses modern techniques and two popular methodologies, designed to help you hit the ground running.
+It uses modern CSS techniques and two popular methodologies and it’s designed to help you hit the ground running.

 In this post I want to share a little more about the project.

 ## A lightweight CSS  framework built with modern techniques